Skip to main content

 To configure a new site:

-2. From the Topology perspective, click the Add Site button and navigate through the Add Site wizard.
+2. From the Topology perspective, click the Add Site button.

 3. Name the site, drag the icon to the desired location on the topology map, and then click Next.

 4. Configure the general network setting for this site.
-Enabling TSL will encrypt all broker connections to and from this site.
+Enabling TLS will encrypt all broker connections to and from this site.

 1. Enter a host name in the Hostname field.